All you need to know about working remotely from Portugal

 Whether you’re in a small village or a big city, you’re never likely to be far from a top-class café in Portugal.
 Lots of these – especially in districts like Vitória in Porto and Baixa-Chiado in Lisbon – are used to seeing nomads drop in for coffee, brunch and a working session.

 However, you’ll also find that these sorts of venues are often reserved for chilling and socialising.
 You might get a few glares by bringing work into the environment if you pick the wrong place, or simply have trouble finding speedy WiFi and a place to sit!

 Tech stuff for digital nomads in Portugal

 Before packing your bags and booking that flight to Lisbon, be sure to check out this section of our digital nomad guide to Portugal.
-It’s got the lowdown on the plugs, converters and other tech you might need to consider prior to jetting down to the waves.
+It’s got the lowdown on the plugs, converters and another tech you might need to consider before jetting down to the waves.

 Plugs and things in Portugal

 Portugal’s mains connections operate at 230V on 50Hz.
 The wall sockets can be used with Type C and Type F plugs, which are both two-pronged and round.
 That puts them in line with the rest of Europe, so an adapter that works in Poland or Germany will also be fine here.